Electronics » Motion Control Modules » Brushed DC Motor Drivers »

 Details for item #4037

-This carrier for TI’s DRV8876RGT motor driver can supply continuous currents up to about 1.1 A and can tolerate peak currents up to 3.5 A. Since this board is a carrier for the DRV8876, we recommend careful reading of the DRV8876 datasheet.
+This carrier for TI’s DRV8876RGT motor driver can supply continuous currents up to about 1.1 A and has a current limit set to 2 A by default (with 5 V on SLEEP).
+Since this board is a carrier for the DRV8876, we recommend careful reading of the DRV8876 datasheet.
 The board ships populated with all of its SMD components, including the DRV8876.

 DRV8876 (QFN) Single Brushed DC Motor Driver Carrier, top view with labeled pinout.